What We Do:

 Dr. Schulden is a Medical Officer in the Epidemiology Research Branch.
 Prior to joining NIDA in February 2008, he served as a Medical Epidemiologist in the Behavioral and Clinical Surveillance Branch of the Division of HIV/AIDS Prevention, Centers for Disease Control and Prevention (CDC).
 From 2002-2004, he served as an Epidemic Intelligence Service (EIS) Officer with CDC's Division of Violence Prevention.
 He received his B.A. from Duke University and his M.D. from Harvard Medical School.
 He completed residency training in Psychiatry at New York Presbyterian Hospital, Cornell University.
 Research areas of particular interest include: the association between psychiatric illness and substance abuse among adults, with a particular focus on the association between substance abuse and PTSD, trauma, and stress; intimate partner violence and substance use disorders; suicide and overdose; and mental health and substance use disorders among persons living with HIV.

-Dr. Etz is a Health Science Administrator in the Epidemiology Research Branch and Chair of the American Indian and Alaska Native Coordinating Committee for NIDA.
-Her program area includes studies of population and clinical epidemiology in adolescents and early adults; psychological, familial and environmental risk and protective factors and processes and how these interact in the development of drug abuse; and the sequencing and temporal potency of risk factors that affect the development of substance abuse.
-The program also supports epidemiologic research studies examining the social, cultural, environmental and historical factors related to drug use among American Indians and Alaska Natives as well as a more general focus on epidemiology and health disparities.
+Dr. Etz is the Director of the Native American Program at the National Institute on Drug Abuse, where she also serves as a Program Director in the Epidemiology Research Branch.
+In addition to leading efforts for AI/AN Drug Abuse research, her program area includes studies of population and clinical epidemiology in adolescence and early adulthood; psychological, familial and environmental risk and protective factors and processes and how these interact in the development of drug abuse; and the sequencing and temporal potency of risk factors that affect the development of substance abuse.
+Her program also supports epidemiologic research studies examining the social, cultural, environmental and historical factors related to drug use among American Indians and Alaska Natives as well as a more general focus on epidemiology and health disparities.
 In addition, the program includes a focus on data sharing and the support of a behavioral and social science drug abuse and HIV data archive.
-Dr. Etz's academic background includes a B.A. in Psychology from Kenyon College and a M.S. and PH.D. in Human Development from the University of North Carolina, Greensboro.
+She is a Project Scientist on the University of Alaska at Fairbanks BUILD program.
+Dr. Etz received the Phillip L Smith Award for Exceptional Contribution to Research to Benefit Native Communities in 2012 from the Native Research Network.
+Dr. Etz received the 2018 Advances in Culture and Diversity in Prevention Science award from the Society for Prevention Research (SPR).
+Dr. Etz received her Ph.D. in Human Development from the University of North Carolina, Greensboro in 1997.
 Prior to joining NIDA, she completed a postdoctoral fellowship at the Prevention Research Center, University of Kentucky.
-Dr. Etz has served on the Board of Directors for the Society for Prevention Research (SPR) as well as the SPR Training Committee.

 Dr. Gordon first earned a BS in Physics at Case Institute of Technology followed by a Ph.D. in Psychobiology at the California Institute of Technology under the mentorship of Nobel Laureate, Roger Sperry; there he studied the specialized cognitive functions of the left and right cerebral hemispheres.
 Subsequently, he spent 25 years in neuropsychological research on the faculty of the Technion (Israel Institute of Technology) followed by the University of Pittsburgh School of Medicine, Department of Psychiatry.
 When he first joined NIDA, his areas of focus included the initiation of studies in human genetics and, later, sleep.
 Dr. Gordon joined the Epidemiology Research Branch in 2015 with the goal of a continued neuroscience focus on the etiology of drug abuse vulnerability, usage, and relapse.
 This includes a particular concentration on individual differences in cognitive behavior and its underlying neurobiology and on the effects of diruption of sleep and circadian rhythms on drug abuse.